quic/sense-iOS/README.md

 #### Step 4: Install the pods

 This project relies on Pods to install Tensorflow Lite.
-If you don't have cocoapods install on your mac, you can install it using brew:
+If you don't have `cocoapods` installed on your mac, you can install it using brew:
 ```shell
 brew install cocoapods
 ```